 General information

-The general objective of the International Cooperative Group on Environmentally-Assisted Cracking of Water Reactor Materials (ICG-EAC, N.P.O.) is to coordinate international efforts on the EAC of structural materials in various aqueous reactor service environments.
-This is needed in order to develop the fundamental understanding and the relevant data base required for disposition/design criteria and safe operation (including life extension) of both boiling (BWR) and pressurized (PWR) water reactors, as well as CANDU (heavy-water moderated) plants.
+The general objective of the International Cooperative Group on Environmentally-Assisted Cracking of Reactor Materials (ICG-EAC, N.P.O.) is to coordinate international efforts on the EAC of structural materials in various reactor service environments.
+This is needed in order to develop the fundamental understanding and the relevant data base required for disposition/design criteria and safe operation (including life extension) of boiling (BWR) and pressurized (PWR) water reactors, CANDU (heavy-water moderated) plants, as well as advanced reactor systems.

 • 60% are “science/technical” organizations (universities, research laboratories, R&D entities, engineering and consulting firms, etc.);

-• 15% are utilities owning light water reactors (BWR and/or PWR);
+• 13% are utilities owning water reactors (BWR, PWR or CANDU);

 • 9% are nuclear regulatory organizations.

-The Board of Directors of the Group, which is a non-profit organization (N.P.O.) registered in the USA, is made up of representatives of the members and consists of a chairman, a vice chairman and six board members at large, plus the ex-chairman.
-The administration consists of two contractual positions and the technical leadership is in the hands of ten working group (WG) leaders.
+The Board of Directors of the Group, which is a non-profit organization (N.P.O.) registered in the USA, is made up of representatives of the members and consists of a chair, a vice-chair and six board members at large, plus the ex-chair.
+The administration consists of two contractual positions and the technical leadership is in the hands of twelve working group (WG) leaders.
 The latter are internationally recognized technical experts, chosen to lead WG activities in the following areas:

-Any queries concerning the ICG-EAC, N.P.O. should be addressed in the first instance to the Group Administrator: Dr. J. Lawrence Nelson, 56 Bradford Farm Road, Mills River, NC 28759, USA.
-He can be contacted via the contact form.
+Any queries concerning the ICG-EAC, N.P.O. should be addressed in the first instance to the Group Administrator: Dr. Ziqing Zhai, 509 Buckboard Ct, Richland, WA 99354-1729, USA.
+She can be contacted via the contact form.